tc39/notes/es8/2017-11/nov-30.md

 BFS: I would like to see either a complete solution like macros, or a smaller solution focussed, coupled, around the common use cases.

-AKN: I think you should ask a more direct question.
+AK: I think you should ask a more direct question.
 Asking for stage 1 is often a way of gauging what you're asking.
 So you should ask for that.

 SGO: The stage criteria is: identifying the problem, shape of the solution, and the comittee expects to spend more time on this?

-AKN: Correct
+AK: Correct

 MM: I would like to see this go to stage 1.
 I'm more enthusiastic about this proposal than macros.
 Hygiene is well short of sufficient for static analysis.
 This proposal enables tremendously more reliable reasoning statically than any macro proposal I've seen.

-KMR: I'm concerned of the viability of the solution.
+KM: I'm concerned of the viability of the solution.
 Its better than a C-style macro, but I'm concerned heavily with the proposal lacking a lot.
 I'm not necessarily opposed to stage 1, just very concerned.

-AKN: Concretely that means some would like stage 1 and some have implementation concerns.
+AK: Concretely that means some would like stage 1 and some have implementation concerns.

 JHD: Yes, it might not progress to stage 2 but this is the point of stage 1.
 But take away that you have many things to establish before people will be comfortable with it.